aldosilva6/headfirstpatterns/decorator/README.md

 ![img.png](src/images/img.png)

 Our goal is to allow classes to be easily extended to incorporate new behavior without modifying existing code.
+Compound behaviors if necessary.

 AFTER